ShubhamOulkar/lingo.video/README.md

 - `Minimizes developer workload`: No extra development effort is required to maintain multilingual video content.

-- `Faster time-to-market`: Videos can be shipped in days instead of months, accelerating global reach.
+- `Reach markets early`: Videos can be shipped in days instead of months, accelerating global reach.

-- `Unlimited language support`: AI-driven translation opens the door to reaching any country in the world.
+- `Unlimited language support`: AI driven translation opens the door to reaching any country in the world.

 - `Focus on product, not translation`: Teams can concentrate on improving the core product while the system handles multilingual content automatically.